CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

 You need an Ingress controller to fulfill an Ingress resource; creating an Ingress on its own won’t accomplish anything.
 Fortunately, Google Kubernetes Engine (GKE) comes with a built-in and managed Ingress controller called GKE Ingress, so we are good to go.

-Next, we have RBAC (Role-Based Access Control) resources specifications.
+Next, we have RBAC resources specifications in the generated manifest.

 ```yml
 ---